SimoneStefani/kth-dd2421/classification-trees/README.md

 The entropy for a subset *S<sub>k</sub>* is lower when the information gain is maximized.
 This is true because the uncertainty (entropy) in the subset decreses the more information we obtain.

-By using the highest *information gain* we can select an attribute to operate a split so that the uncertainty in the subset decreases the most.
+By using the highest *information gain* we can select an attribute to operate a split so that the uncertainty in the subsets decreases the most.
 This means that the newly create subsets are more "pure" and have a lower entropy.
-In this way we can move towards a limited numbers of subsets that contained better classified samples.
+In this way we can move towards a limited number of subsets that contained better classified samples.

 ---